kubeflow/website/content/docs/gke/gcp-e2e.md

     ```

 1. If you want a custom name for your Kubeflow deployment, set the
    `DEPLOYMENT_NAME` environment variable.
-Note that the name must be the same
-   as the one you use in later steps of this tutorial when configuring the
-   **redirect URI** for the OAuth client credentials.
 If you don't set this
    environment variable, your deployment gets the default name of `kubeflow`:

     ```